onedata/onedata-documentation/docs/user-guide/web-file-browser.md

 ![Share directory modal](../../images/user-guide/web-file-browser/feature-share.png#screenshot)

-If the item has already been shared, the modal will present the list of existing shares, with the possibility to copy their links, view their details (using the green links) or create another share.
+If the item has already been shared, the modal will present the list of existing shares, with the possibility to copy their public links, view their details (using the green links) or create another share.

 ![Share directory modal](../../images/user-guide/web-file-browser/feature-shared-already.png#screenshot)